mtikoo/react-concepts-playground/README.md

 An interactive React training app built with Vite.
 This project is designed for trainees to learn concepts through short, hands-on examples with in-depth, lesson-adjacent explanations.

+Click "Begin Course" or select each card to directly jump to the relevant Chapter.

 <img width="1186" height="937" alt="Screenshot 2026-03-20 at 4 53 31 PM" src="https://github.com/user-attachments/assets/e360d5ca-00bf-44e0-8648-cc679b5715a7" />